utexas-bwi/scavenger_hunt/README.md

 On a Linux machine (such as Ozil), you will have to copy the files from this repository into the /var/www/html folder on your computer.
 This folder requires sudo access to copy the files.

-The following packages have been downloaded on Ozil: php, apache2, mysql.
+The following packages have been downloaded on Ozil: php, apache2, mysql, php-curl, php-xml.

 The mysql password is the same as the sudo password for the bwilab account on Ozil.